HilaEyal23/Http-like-server/readme.md

 # *HTTP LIKE SERVER*
-*This program impliments http server whitch supports GET request and respond<br />* *The webroot is taken from "Gvahim"'s network book*
+*This program impliments http server which supports GET request and respond<br />
+The webroot is taken from "Gvahim"'s network book*